simdjson/simdjson_website/hugo/content/about.md

 instructions, reducing branch misprediction, and reducing data dependency to take advantage of each CPU's multiple execution cores.

+You may use simdjson for more than just parsing JSON.
+It offers functions to minify JSON documents at 6 GB/s or  validate UTF-8 strings at 13 GB/s.

 On a Skylake processor, the parsing speeds (in GB/s) of various processors on the twitter.json file are as follows, using again GNU GCC 9 (with the -O3 flag).
 The popular JSON for Modern C++ library is particularly slow: it obviously trades parsing speed for other desirable features.